Buy Book "Sweet Darusya" in Ukrainian

 The novel “Sweet Darusya” by the prominent Ukrainian writer Maria Matios is, without exaggeration, one of the most significant events in Ukrainian literature since independence.
 French critics (in France, “Sweet Darusia” was published by the most prestigious publishing house Gallimard) were enthusiastic: “This novel is a real gem!
 Maria Matios has an incredibly powerful poetic style.
 She confidently weaves a story, just like in a majestic ancient tragedy.”
 The novel has been translated into many languages, including German, English, French, Italian, and Polish.

-• Learn valuable life lessons intertwined with fun and adventure.
+• Learn valuable life lessons through Rocket’s experiences.

 Additional info